What Employers Must Know About Hiring Employees With a Criminal History

 Can You Reject an Applicant Because of a Criminal History?

 The answer to this question is sometimes.
 Some convictions prevent you from having certain types of jobs altogether.
 For instance, if you run a daycare, you absolutely can and must reject convicted child sexual abusers.
 That's an easy decision.
 In other areas, the decision is not so cut and dried.

 Rejecting people based on their criminal history may violate the Civil Rights Act of 1964's Title VII.
 The Equal Employment Opportunity Commission says that there are two key points when considering how to treat convicted job candidates.
+They say: